MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Sign in to the [Azure portal](https://portal.azure.com), and search for **SCOM Managed Instance**.
 1. On the Overview page, you've three options:
-    - **Pre-requisites**: Allows you to view the prerequisites.
+    - **Prerequisites**: Allows you to view the prerequisites.
-    - **Create SCOM managed instance**: Allows you to create a SCOM Managed Instance (preview).
+    - **Create SCOM Managed Instance**: Allows you to create a SCOM Managed Instance (preview).
-    - **Manage your SCOM managed instance**: Allows you to view the list of instances created.
+    - **Manage your SCOM Managed Instance**: Allows you to view the list of instances created.

          :::image type="SCOM Managed Instance (preview) Overview" source="media/create-operations-manager-managed-instance/scom-mi-overview.png" alt-text="Screenshot showing SCOM Managed Instance (preview) Overview.":::